adamwulf/app-launch-guide/README.md

 Common models for apps, pick **one**:

 - [ ] Sell an app for a fixed price
-    - [Loose Leaf](https://itunes.apple.com/us/app/loose-leaf/id625659452?mt=8&uo=4&at=10lNUI&ct=github) launched this way, we're a dying breed
+    - [Loose Leaf](https://itunes.apple.com/us/app/loose-leaf/id625659452?mt=8&uo=4&at=10lNUI&ct=github) launched this way, we're a dying breed.
+[I recently changed to free with IAP](http://blog.getlooseleaf.com/post/115348248184/loose-leaf-is-free).
     - games were recently [featured on the App Store](http://www.wired.co.uk/news/archive/2015-02/13/pay-once-and-play-apple-apps) that followed this model
 - [ ] Free app, with single fixed price IAP to unlock all features
-    - many reference or productivity apps do this to effectively provide a free trial
+    - many productivity or reference apps do this to effectively provide a free trial
 - [ ] Free app, with multiple fixed price IAP, possibly consumables, to unlock different features
     - Paper by 53, before they went free
 - [ ] Free app, with subscription IAP for recurring services